nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ![In the Azure Databricks Service blase, provide a workspace name, subscription, resource group, location and pricing tier.](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image3-1.png "New blade")

 6. When the deployment completes, navigate to your deployed Azure Databricks service and select **Launch Workspace**.
-If prompted, sign in using the same credentials you used to acces the Azure Portal.
+If prompted, sign in using the same credentials you used to access the Azure Portal.

     ![The Launch Workspace button on the Overview blade of the Azure Databricks Service](images/Hands-onlabstep-bystep-CognitiveServicesanddeeplearningimages/media/image3-2.png "Launch Workspace")

-### Task 2: Upload the databricks notebook archive
+### Task 2: Upload the Databricks notebook archive

 1. Within the Workspace, using the command bar on the left, select Workspace, Users and select your username (the entry with house icon).